Answered By: Aine Meehan Last Updated: Mon,Sep,2018 Views: 96

-How to Borrow a book using Catalogue Libsearch
+How to find a book using the Catalogue

-First of all you need to search Libsearch for the book to see if we have it, and if it is on the shelf or on loan.
+First of all you need to search the catalogue for the book to see if we have it, and if it is on the shelf or on loan.
 Search at https://libsearch.itsligo.ie/

 - Type in BIG search box and click Search.
 Type in part of the author's name if you have it.